PengHuang0508/streaming-app-frontend/README.md

 **Make sure you have the backend services running first.** Please refer to the [backend repository](https://github.com/PengHuang0508/streaming-app-backend) for instructions on how to setup.

+Go to /src/config.sample.json and fill in your own AWS Cognito credentials.

 ```sh
 $ cd streaming-app-frontend
 $ npm install